influxdata/docs-v2/content/v2.0/security/use-vault.md

 ---
-title: Store InfluxDB secrets in Vault
+title: Store secrets in Vault
 description: Manage authentication tokens in InfluxDB using the InfluxDB UI or the influx CLI. v2.0/tags: [tokens, security]
 menu: